 Technique #3: The “Cry For Help Hairpiece.”
-Depending on what social circles you run in, having fake hair does not have to be a secret.
-I personally believe that openness between black women is a beautiful thing when it comes to fake hair!
-So, one way to hip white folks to the game is by throwing on a ponytail piece that is so obviously fake that their mentioning it would result in embarrassment for everyone involved.
+Depending on your social circle, having fake hair need not be a secret.
+I believe that openness between black women is a beautiful thing when it comes to fake hair!
+So, one way to hip white folks to the game is by throwing in a ponytail piece that is so obviously fake that any mention of it would result in embarrassment for all.
 If your hair is black get a reddish piece.
 If your hair is relaxed, throw in a bushy puff.
 No matter how you do it, make sure that both hair textures are showing, that the two colors don’t quite match, and that you’re confident with it all.
-Everyone will realize that you’re wearing fake hair and won’t say a word when you whip off the piece and come in the next day baldheaded, because, in their culture, wearing fake hair is embarrassing and they certainly don’t intend to embarrass you.
-From that point on your co-workers will realize that they just can’t keep up, and anything is possible when it comes to your hair.
+Everyone will realize that you’re wearing fake hair and therefore won’t say a word when you whip off the piece and come in the next day baldheaded because, in their culture, wearing fake hair is embarrassing and they certainly don’t intend to embarrass you.
+From that point on your co-workers will realize that they just can’t keep up, and anything is possible when it comes to your crowning glory.

 Technique #5: The Evil Eye.
-There is a sinking feeling that comes with the comment “Oooo, you got your hair done” when you come to work the day after getting a simple touch up.
-On one hand, yes, my hair has just been done, but on the other hand, it’s just the same as it used to be, just touched up.
-The idea that it looks different enough to draw comments must mean that more frequent touch-ups are in order, an interpretation that is lost to most people who aren’t hollerin’ at that every-eight-weeks no-lye relaxer.
-I’ve never been in any sort of physical fight but as a hefty black chick I’ve noticed that most people (except for other black women) shrink away when I show any degree of aggression.
-Since there’s little I can do to seem less than intimidating, I use the misperception that I may fly-off-the-handle to my advantage.
+There is a sinking feeling that comes with the comment “Oooo, you got your hair done,” when you come to work the day after getting a simple touch up.
+On one hand yes, my hair has just been done, but on the other hand it’s exactly the same as it used to be, just touched up.
+The idea that it looks different enough now to draw comments must mean that more frequent touch-ups are in order, an interpretation that is lost to most people who aren’t hollerin’ at that every-eight-week no-lye relaxer.
+As a black woman I don’t mind using the misperception that I have a short temper to my advantage.
 When it comes to hair, I have a handful of coworkers who are too scared to say much more than “I like your hair,” because they know that I just may give them that evil eye, implying that any further statement or question would be insulting.
 Definitely use this technique sparingly, because the evil eye can also get you out of grunt-work office assignments or those after-work happy hours when needed.
 We don’t want to cry wolf on our stankness, now do we?

 Technique #6: Straighten Them Out.
-A friend of mine was wearing her hair in a bob and then got shoulder length kinky twists, and a colleague said “Wow, your hair is so long when you braid it like that.”
+A friend of mine wore her hair in a straight, chin-length bob and then got shoulder-length kinky twists.
+A colleague said “Wow, your hair is so long when you braid it like that.”
 Another friend gets intricate cornrows and has one coworker who consistently asks “how long did that take?” a question that gets really old after the third time.
 One way to brave this storm is to simply answer with the truth.
-Tell white people what extensions are and that you have them, let them know, with a “can you believe it?”, that your braids took six hours.
+Tell white people what extensions are and that you have them, let them know, with a “can you believe it?” that your braids took six hours.
 This way, at least one person out of the clueless millions out there will understand how much preparation goes into what we’re working with and come one step closer to “getting it.”
 Frankly, if I didn’t have my own batch I’d be confused by Negro hair, too, so sometimes a little education is in order.